Isfhan/learn-nextjs/README.md

 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

-## License

-This course material is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

----

 Happy coding, and welcome to the exciting world of Next.js 14!